Tuscan Soup is pure comfort—bacon, Italian sausage, white beans, and sun-dried tomatoes simmered in a creamy, flavor-packed broth.

 Note 1: Try some of these optional serving suggestions!
 Freshly chopped parsley, Parmesan cheese, and/or red pepper flakes.

 Storage: Let soup cool completely, transfer to an airtight container, and store in the fridge for up to 3 days.
 You may need to add a little bit of broth or water to thin it when reheating.
-I don’t recommend freezing Tuscan Soup.
+I don’t recommend freezing this soup.

 Nutrition